iai-group/arXivDigest/arxivdigest/api/README.md

 Explanations of different states:
   - USER_ADDED: The user added the topic themselves by writing it.
   - USER_REJECTED: The user removed a topic from their profile that was previously USER_ADDED.
-  - EXPIRED: The topic was recommended, but the user did not interact with it within 24 hours.
+  - EXPIRED: The topic was recommended, but the user did not interact with it within 24 hours of seeing this recommendation.
   - REFRESHED: The topic was recommended, but the user refreshed the topic suggestion list without interacting with it.
-  - SYSTEM_RECOMMENDED_ACCEPTED: The topic was recommended and the user accepted it from the list or manually added it after rejecting it.
+  - SYSTEM_RECOMMENDED_ACCEPTED: The topic was recommended and the user accepted it from the list.
   - SYSTEM_RECOMMENDED_REJECTED: The topic was recommended an the user rejected it from the list or manually removed it after first accepting it.

 Other fields: